 Get more TEAS practice tests >

-Free TEAS Science Practice Test w/ Answer Key & PDF
+PDF TEAS Science Practice Test w/ Answer Key

 Which is true regarding the presence of alcohol within the human body?